MicrosoftDocs/azure-docs/articles/storage/common/storage-account-migrate.md

 To monitor data access patterns for Blob storage, you need to enable the hourly transaction metrics from the API.
 With hourly transaction metrics enabled, per API transactions are aggregated every hour, and recorded as a table entry that is written to the *$MetricsHourPrimaryTransactionsBlob* table within the same storage account.
 The *$MetricsHourSecondaryTransactionsBlob* table records the transactions to the secondary endpoint when using RA-GRS storage accounts.

 > [!NOTE]
-> If you have a general-purpose storage account with stored page blobs and virtual machine disks, or queues, files, or tables, alongside block and append blob data, this estimation process is not applicable.
-The capacity data does not differentiate block blobs from other types, and does not give capacity data for other data types.
+> If you have a general-purpose storage account in which you have stored page blobs and virtual machine disks, or queues, files, or tables, alongside block and append blob data, this estimation process is not applicable.
+The capacity data does not differentiate block blobs from other types, and so does not give capacity data for other data types.
 If you use these types, an alternative methodology is to look at the quantities on your most recent bill.

 To get a good approximation of your data consumption and access pattern, we recommend you choose a retention period for the metrics that is representative of your regular usage and extrapolate.
 One option is to retain the metrics data for seven days and collect the data every week, for analysis at the end of the month.
 Another option is to retain the metrics data for the last 30 days and collect and analyze the data at the end of the 30-day period.